 Some might say, “We believe that the NT authors themselves penned or dictated a one-time, single, and only version of their texts, unedited and uncorrected under the inspiration of the Holy Spirit.”

 However, I would pause to ponder Paul dictating the book of Romans to Tertius.
-Tertius was not inspired, so is he capable of going without making one single scribal error for 7,000+ words in his human imperfection?
+Tertius was not inspired, so is he capable in his human imperfection to go without making one single scribal error for 7,000+ words?
 Are we removing the Holy Spirit in any way if Paul scratches out a few words that Tertius got wrong and wrote the correct word above it?
 Or is it the slippery slope to consider this possibility?
-If we hold fast to “I believe that the NT authors themselves penned or dictated a one-time, single and only version of their texts, unedited and uncorrected under the inspiration of the Holy Spirit,” then we have to answer those kinds of questions.
-We have to raise them ourselves by writing, “some might ask, how is it …” Peter said, “always being ready to make a defense to everyone who asks you to give an account.” – 1 Peter 3:15.
+If we hold fast to “I believe that the NT authors themselves penned or dictated a one-time, single and only version of their texts, unedited and uncorrected under the inspiration of the Holy Spirit;” then, we have to answer those kinds of questions.
+We have to raise them ourselves, by writing, “some might ask, how is it …” Peter said, “always being ready to make a defense to everyone who asks you to give an account.” – 1 Peter 3:15.

 We need to be willing to modify (or clarify) what we said above to include our qualification that Paul would edit the letter to the Romans as was described, as the amanuensis (i.e., Tertius) was not inspired.
-Paul would not change his original dictation in the process, and the outcome would be a single document, corrected, as necessary.
+In the process, Paul would not change his original dictation, and the outcome would be a single document, corrected, as necessary.
 We would also say that Paul might not make the actual corrections but might direct the amanuensis to do that as Paul watched.
-We do not go beyond this, i.e., postulating a fresh copy made from the original before publication, etc.
+We do not go beyond this, though, i.e., such as postulating a fresh copy made from the original before publication, etc.

 The only legitimate question about authorship relates to the role of Tertius, who in 16:22 writes, “I Tertius, who wrote down this letter, greet you in the Lord.”
 We know that at that time in history an amanuensis [scribe], that is, one hired to write from dictation, could serve at several levels.
 In some cases he would receive dictation and write it down immediately in longhand.
 At other times he might use a form of shorthand (tachygraphy [ancient shorthand]) to take down a letter and then later write it out in longhand.
 In some cases an amanuensis would simply get the gist of what a person wanted to say and then be left on his own to formulate the ideas into a letter.

 It might seem quite the task for Tertius to take down Paul’s words in longhand.
 However, this is not to say that it was impossible, just difficult.
-Paul might have had to speak in a slow to normal speech rate, but not syllable-by-syllable.
+Paul might have had to speak in a slow to a normal rate of speech, but not syllable-by-syllable.
 Tertius would indeed have been writing on a papyrus sheet with a reed pen, intending to be legible; however, he would have been very skilled in his trade.
-Then again, there is the slight possibility of Tertius taking it down in shorthand and after that making out a complete draft, which would have been reviewed by both Paul and Tertius.
+Then again, there is the slight possibility of Tertius taking it down in shorthand and after that making out a full draft, which would have been reviewed by both Paul and Tertius.
 This is only the case if it is comparable to what a modern-day court reporter does.
 In some sense, they are taking down whoever is speaking down in shorthand.
-Imagine a courtroom where you have a witness talking fast, the prosecution interrupts, the defense jumps in with his rebuttal, and the judge snaps his ruling, and the witness resumes their account of things.
-All of that is taken down explicitly word for word in shorthand, and if ever turned into longhand, it would be precisely what was said, down to the uh and um common in speech.
+Imagine a courtroom where you have a witness talking fast, the prosecution interrupts, the defense jumps in with his rebuttal and the judge snaps his ruling, and the witness resumes his or her account of things.
+All of that is taken down explicitly word for word in shorthand, and if ever turned into longhand, it would be exactly what was said, down to the uh and um common in speech.
 So, if the shorthand of the day had that kind of capability; then, it is conceivable.
-We must remember these are the Bible author’s dictated words to the scribe based on their inspiration, not the scribe’s word choice or writing style.
+We must remember these are the Bible author’s dictated words to the scribe based on their inspiration, not the word choice or writing style of the scribe.

-The last option by Mounce in the above is contrary to the attitudes that both the scribes and the New Testament authors would have had.
-Paul and Tertius knew that Paul’s words were Spirit-inspired, that is, God’s words.
+The last option by Mounce in the above is contrary to the attitudes that both the scribes and the New Testament authors would have had toward what was being penned.
 God chose to convey a message through Matthew, Mark, Luke, John, Peter, Jude, James, and Paul, not Tertius and Silvanus, Timothy, or others.
 We cannot say with any certainty whether Tertius or Silvanus took their authors’ words down in shorthand or longhand.
-However, we can say that the human author was dictating the Word of God to the scribe, and in no way was it composed by the scribe.
-Yes, it is true that the Spirit-inspired author, who is literally moved along by the Holy Spirit, retained their style of expressing the message but not the scribe.
-Mark’s writing style is concise, even abrupt at times.
-His Gospel contains rapid changes of thought.
-The style of writing of First and Second Timothy is the same as Titus, which adds authenticity to the letter to Titus.
+We can say, however, that the human author was dictating the Word of God to the scribe, and in no way was it composed by the scribe.

 Inspiration and Inerrancy in the Writing Process